Borderline Personality Disorder

 But you can take steps to help control the disorder.
 Long-term treatment can reduce symptoms and harmful behaviors and help you better manage your emotions.
 Treatment may include:

 - Counseling and therapy.
 It's important to find a counselor you can build a stable relationship with.
 This can be hard, because your condition may cause you to see your counselor as caring one minute and cruel the next, especially when he or she asks you to try to change a behavior.
-Try to find a counselor who has special training in treating this disorder.
+Try to find a counselor who has special training in dialectical behavioral therapy (DBT) to treat this disorder.

 Unfortunately, many people don't seek treatment for mental health problems.
 They may think that their symptoms aren't bad enough or that they can work things out on their own.
 But getting treatment is key to improving your symptoms and the quality of your life.